 When you’re celebrating 20, 30, and 50 years of marriage, will you love playing your video back and reminiscing on your wedding day?
 When you have kids, and maybe even grandkids, will you look forward to sharing it with them?
 If the answer is yes, you will be glad you invested in a wedding videographer to record this most special day.

 It’s no secret that every additional vendor comes at an additional cost.
 So while the budget shouldn’t be the only factor you consider when deciding whether or not to hire a videographer, it is important.
 If you’ve said “yes” to all of the other reasons to hire a videographer, and have the funds, it’s time to sign on the dotted line.
 If the price is the only issue, shop around and consider asking for reduced services to lock in a rate that works for you while still getting the footage you want.
+Keep in mind that videographers in places like New York City are going to be more expensive than those in rural areas.
 Newer videographers may make up for what they lack in experience with talent and will be much more affordable than seasoned pros.

 Ultimately, if the sounds, movements, and visuals of your wedding day are important to you, you should strongly consider hiring both a wedding videographer and a photographer.
 While it may sound expensive now, you will likely deem these memories priceless in the future.